-I obtained my doctorate (specialisation in psychology) from the University of Neuchâtel in June, 2017.
+I obtained my doctorate from the University of Neuchâtel in June, 2017.
 Entitled Learning from Others: Emotion appreciation and the informative case of interest, the doctorate was supervised by Professor Fabrice Clément.
 The jury was composed of Professor Joseph Campos (with whom I spent a year at UC Berkeley), Professor Antony Manstead (University of Cardiff) and Professor David Sander (Swiss Center for Affective Sciences, University of Geneva).

 Previously, I obtained a Masters degree in Social and Economic History from the University of Edinburgh in 1997.
 I subsequently moved to Germany to work as an educator with people with intellectual disabilities and/or autism.
 I then accepted a post for several years at a psychiatric institute in Switzerland, initially as an educator and then as a psychologist.
 In 2004, I obtained a Graduate diploma in Psychology from the University of Sunderland.